smamirov/calculator/README.md

 code that don't make sense as this is my very first Tkinter project, but I am hoping to continue learning and improve upon this code in the future.
 However for now, this is the final code.

+Side Note: This calculator only works by clicking and not typing.